wisdomch15/wisdomch15.github.io/ipassignment.md

 ## TOOLS USED

 - VirtualBox
-- Kali Linux / Ubuntu
+- Kali Linux
-- Terminal (ip command)
+- Terminal

----

 ## INTRODUCTION

 In this lab, I practiced how to manually configure a static IP address inside a Linux VM running in VirtualBox.
 This is an important step for understanding subnetting, IP configuration, and how devices communicate on a network.

----

 ## STEPS